wadmiraal/docker-drupal/README.md

 ### Github

 Clone the repository locally.
-Build the `Dockerfile` by `cd`-inf into the folder and calling:
+Build the `Dockerfile` by `cd`-ing into the folder and calling:

 	docker build -t yourname/drupal .